OgistDipen/hygge/README.md

 So if you are the one to whom this request was sent, you will be able to accept it like this, if not you will be provided with error msg.

 _Note: User can accept or deny friend request only if the status of friend request is 'sent'.
-If the status is equal to 'deny' or 'accepted', user will not be able to change it.
-(That functionality is not implemented).
+If the status is equal to 'deny' or 'accepted', user will not be able to change it, I tought that would be the best for now.
 Also if the request from user with id 1 to id 2 was sent, once it is accepted or declined, it will not be possible for user to send the friend request to the same user again._
 <br/><br/>